This package includes everything you could wish for – champagne, traditional afternoon tea, three course dinner and of course, bed & breakfast!

 2.1 The Hotel agrees to hold all reservations or bookings made by the Guest on a provisional basis for not more than 7 working days unless otherwise agreed by the Hotel (the Provisional Reservation Time Period).

 2.2 Confirmation of the booking shall be made by the Hotel in writing on acceptance of the Contract and payment of the Deposit by the Guest.
-The Hotel shall make a written demand for the Deposit due in the following scale:

 2.3 The Deposit is not refundable.